Animal welfare

-Nearly 87,000 people live in Heerlen, but did you know that many more animals live in our beautiful city?
-In Heerlen, we care for and protect our residents, as well as pets.
-Both the municipality and you can contribute to this effort.
+Almost 87,000 people live in Heerlen, but did you know that many more animals live in our beautiful city?
+In Heerlen, we care for and protect our residents, but also pets.
+Both the municipality and you can contribute to this.

 Who does what and where can you Report?

 Many organizations care for the welfare of our animals.
-But who does what and where can you Report?
-And check out tips that improve both our welfare and that of animals, such as the bird feeding ban!
+But who does what, and where can you Report?
+Also, check out the tips that improve both our welfare and that of animals, such as the ban on feeding birds!

 Tips: